A Deep Dive Into C/C++ Compilation and Linking: Introduction

 demo.c:(.text+0xb): multiple definition of `extern_func'; demo_extern.o:demo_extern.c:(.text+0x0): first defined here

-Is that all the linker does?
+And that is all the linker does?

 [charliechen@Charliechen linkers]$ gcc -c demo_extern.c -o demo_extern.o